nunomaduro/laravel-console-summary/README.md

 ## About Laravel Console Summary

-Laravel Console Summary was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a replacement for the List Command in Laravel Console Commands.
+Laravel Console Summary was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a replacement for the List Command in Laravel Console Applications.
+Beautiful Laravel Console Summary for Artisan or Laravel Zero.

 ## Installation